 How to Use a Fabric Softener?

 When fabric softener is used correctly, it infuses the clothes with sublime softness and freshness.
 Besides, it is so easy to use.
 However, how you should use fabric conditioner entirely depend on the type of washing you are using.

-Since this is the moment you have been waiting for, let us jump straight on the step-by-step guide on how to use fabric softener;
+Since this is the moment you have been waiting for, let us jump straight to the step-by-step guide on how to use fabric softener;